hashptl/auto-annotated-portfolio/content/pages/projects/project-three.md

 description: >-
-  As part of my application assignments of 2024, I worked on a scientific communication essay, enmeshing a large language model and the notoriously complex concept of deliberation in democracy
+  As part of my application assignments of 2024, I worked on a scientific communication essay, enmeshing a large language model and the notoriously complex concept of deliberation in democracy.
+Neutrality is important for proper mediation but the sovereign goal is to reach agreement, can machine learning help achieve this?
 featuredImage:
   type: ImageBlock
   url: /images/Article Cover Assignmenthm opt2.jpg